-With all that being said, you can definitely be vegan and not consume soy products if you don't want to, there is just no reason not to occasionally enjoy some as long as you don't have a soy allergy, or a tendency to drink 3 quarts of soy milk a day!
+With all that being said, you can definitely be vegan and not consume soy products if you don't want to, there is just no reason not to enjoy this high-protein food as long as you don't have a soy allergy, or a tendency to drink 3 quarts of soy milk a day!

 Keep in mind that maintaining a healthy weight, exercising, managing stress, and having a balanced gut microbiome also play important roles in supporting optimal hormone levels.

 Sprouted and fermented versions like sprouted tofu, tempeh, and miso may be easier for some people to digest.

 If you are interested in learning more, here are some great resources:

 Interested in learning what you can do to support optimal hormone balance?